Quick answer

 Advantages Over Other Methods

-- No manual exports or IT involvement after initial setup
+- One-click setup, zero-code — no manual exports or IT involvement

 - Understands Tally-specific concepts (ledger groups, cost centres, godowns, voucher types)